-The City will furnish, install, and maintain all 5/8", 3/4", 1", 1-1/2", and 2" water meters, except wastewater subtraction meters.
+The City will furnish, install, and maintain all 5/8" residential water meters, except wastewater subtraction meters.
 Wastewater subtraction meters of any size shall be purchased and maintained by the user.

-All water meters 3" and larger shall be purchased by the customer.
+All non-residential water meters shall be purchased by the customer.
 The type, make, and model of each meter shall be specified by the City for the particular application.